TedHusted/awake/awake.md/awake.md

 ###

-Noah Harper sits at his kitchen table, the soft glow of his laptop illuminates a furrowed brow.
+Noah Harper sits at his kitchen table, the soft glow of his tablet illuminates a furrowed brow.
 The cursor hovers over a GET STARTED button.
 He reads the homepage pitch again.

 “No one sees the details of your profile.
 AI Matchmaker reduces your information into categories and renders your photo as a lifelike caricature.
 Your first contact will be a secure video chat.
 Background checks ensure authenticity. — The rest is up to you —”